arkottke/pygmm/README.rst

 * Kishida (2017) with unit tests

+Duration models:

+* Kempton and Stewart (2006)

+* Afshari and Stewart (2016)

-Unit tests means that each test cases are used to test the implemention of the model.
+Most models are tested with unit tests that test the implemention of the model.

 Citation
 --------